adrianoneres/fortnitestoretoday/README.md

 # Fortnite Store Today

-Small API to show the Fortnite Store of the current day.
+Small application to show the Fortnite Store of the current day.

+This application was developed in a free workshop with the intent to teach programming to young programmers.

 Direct Link: [Fortnite Store Today](https://adrianoneres.me/fortnitestoretoday/)